wimidnk/mi-4a-openwrt/readme.md

 cd /tmp

 ( I have tried the default firmware but it does not have luci included, and cant install using opkg because of mismatch dependencies.
 User:zorro have created another custom firmware, that is linked here.)
+- I have range issues in this OpenWrt firmware.
+And didn't check 5Ghz support yet.

 curl http://download1815.mediafire.com/63tq9zb6nlug/0qetz7rm8n9hr04/openwrt-ramips-mt7621-xiaomi_mir3g-v2-squashfs-sysupgrade.bin --output firmware.bin